jphellemons/ImperialFlagship/ImperialFlagship/readme.md

 # Imperial Flagship

 I started this project to find the bricks for this amazing set.
-It is based on reading an CSV file with all the pieces, so you can use this project for any other set.
+It was based on reading an CSV file with all the pieces, so you can use this project for any other set and not just the flagship.
+I have used the rebrickable api now, so that it is no longer required to have an CSV file or xml with the pieces listed.
-I just did not feel like making a GUI for it, so it is a command line tool with the csv file hardcoded in it.
-So you have to build it from source.
+I just did not feel like making a GUI for it, so it is a command line tool.
+Perhaps there will be an WPF gui or windows phone app.
-I would like some pull-requests for it.
+I would like some pull-requests for it. :-)
 It uses the Bricklink website to scrape the info from, but I was planning to use the upcoming REST buyer api.
+At the moment there is only a store api.

 ## Future planning ##